sib-swiss/Introduction-to-statistics-with-R/docs/day3.md

     Q5)
     There are two points with a high influence (leverage) They are obove the 2p/n but below the 3p/n line.
 Again, this is a reason of concern.
+Probably because they have the highest Blood glucose and not enough points in the range 15-20.

     In summary, the data present evidence for a linear association of higher ventricular contraction velocity when blood glucose is higher, but with substantial unexplained variation in the model (explained variance by R squared below 0.2, test on coefficient for bg borderline to significance).
     Because the data suggest a relation, but no final conclusion can be strongly supported, the recommendation is to sample more observations.
 In particular the relation is not well estimated at higher values of bg, and more observations with bg > 13 would be useful.